 The plight of those living in that part of Vancouver became a minor cause célèbre in 1999, in part because The Globe and Mail published a photo essay of its denizens that left a lot of Canadians gasping.
 It made us aware, in a none-too-gentle way, that we had inner city problems just as bad as some cities south of the border.
 Vancouver’s port is a gateway for the drug trade and it seems at least some of these drugs don’t travel far: they form the lifeblood of those immiserated souls living in the downtown area.

 So why look at Canada’s Skid Row when we’re talking about Shakespeare?
 It’s because his definition of addiction is one of the best I’ve ever read.
-It’s relevant today and that’s because when addicts talk about their suffering, they report (albeit less eloquently) many of the same things.
-And when I say things, I mean they report having many of the same feelings and experiences described by Shakespeare.
+It’s relevant today and that’s because when addicts talk about their addictions they report having the same feelings and experiences described by Shakespeare.
 Those haunting sounds of agony — the addict’s anguish — are distilled, painfully and thoroughly, in this poem.

 The expense of spirit in a waste of shame

 Shakespeare believes we forfeit our spirit – our soul – when we engage in addictive behaviour.
 The expense, or the price of the addiction, is paid with it.
 Waste here is used literally (implying that lives are wasted by addiction) and also symbolically to denote a place.
 This double meaning is made obvious by the use of the preposition in, as “in” a waste of shame.
 Waste as a place bookends neatly with that other inferno, hell, mentioned in the closing couplet.